raspberrypi/picotool/README.md

                 [--force-writeable] [device-selection]

 SUB COMMANDS:
-    ls       List contents of the block device mkdir    Create directory on the block device cp       Copy file to/from the block device - use :filename to indicate files on the device (eg `cp main.py :main.py` to upload to the device) rm       Delete a file or an empty directory on the block device cat      Print contents of file on the block device format   Format the block device
+    ls       List contents of the block device. mkdir    Create directory on the block device. cp       Copy file to/from the block device - use :filename to indicate files on the device (eg `cp main.py :main.py` to upload to the device). rm       Delete a file or an empty directory on the block device. cat      Print contents of file on the block device. format   Format the block device.
 ```

 ### ls